History of the Best-Luther Fire Department

 In 2005 and 2008, Best-Luther received a grant for new extrication tools, under Chief Milkiewicz.
 In 2005, a grant for a Thermal Imaging Camera was received.

-In 2008, Best-Luther further advanced fire protection for its neighbors by purchasing a highly specialized piece of apparatus which replaced the 1969 Dodge.
-This fire truck is designated 3-1 and is equipped with four wheel drive to access difficult locations and foam to better extinguish stubborn fires quickly.
+In 2008, Best-Luther further advanced fire protection for its neighbors by purchasing a highly specialized piece of apparatus that replaced the 1969 Dodge.
+This fire truck is designated 3-1 and is equipped with a four-wheel-drive to access difficult locations and foam to better extinguish stubborn fires quickly.
 In 2010, Best-Luther became the first agency in the area to buy New Car Technology cutters which are specially designed to cut the high-strength materials and reinforced constructions we find in the latest car models.
 In 2012, Best-Luther began responding to EMS calls throughout the district.
-In 2016, Best-Luther bought Bruen Rescues old MCI-62 and turned it into Rescue-3.
+In 2016, Best-Luther bought Bruen Rescues' old MCI-62 and turned it into Rescue-3.
 Best-Luther also built an addition to the Main Station and moved all the apparatus under one roof.

 In 2021, Best-Luther added tablets and internet to their apparatus to assist firefighters with the ability to further access resources right from inside the apparatus and on scene.
-Best-Luther also made the transition from a fire protection district to a fire district and became the Best-Luther Fire District #1.
+Best-Luther also made the transition from a fire protection district to a fire district and became the Best-Luther Fire District.
+Later that same year, we began changing all portable equipment over to battery-operated instead of gas-operated.
+We replaced two gas chainsaws and two gas K-12 saws with battery-operated ones.